telerik/blazor-docs/components/scheduler/edit-appointments.md

 * `OnCreate` - fires when the user saves a new appointment, including an exception for a recurring appointment.
 * `OnUpdate` - fires when the user changes an existing appointment.
 Fires for the recurring appointment when an exception has been created for it.
 * `OnDelete` - fires when the user deletes and appointment (including a recurring appointment).
+You can also enable a [delete confirmation dialog](#delete-confirmation-dialog).

 There are two other events that you are not required to handle - you can use them to implement application logic: